Ernesto Valabrega Large Sideboard in Oak and Iron

 Ernesto Valabrega, large sideboard, oak, iron, Italy, ca. 1935

-This large sideboard by Ernesto Valabrega features not only visual qualities but also great storage space.
+Beautiful sideboard designed by Ernesto Valabrega circa 1935.
+This large sideboard by displays not only great visual qualities but also plenty of storage space.
 Four drawers and three doors are structuring the outside.
 The door in the middle folds downwards whereas the two doors on the side open sideways.
-Decorative details are the long iron fixations and the little holes on the side of the top that add a nice structure to the surface.
+Decorative details such as the shape of this sideboard, the long iron fixations and the sturdy, carved organic handles add a nice structure to the surface of this wonderful piece.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.